Why Meme Marketing doesn’t work for your business

 As time goes by, memes keep growing in popularity among worldwide marketers.
 And it is so clear why this is happening.
 Just imagine that the CTR of a meme campaign is 14% higher than the one in email marketing.
 The main benefit of memes is that they give you a much more significant way of engaging with your audience.

-Basically, meme marketing means using memes to promote your brand and its beliefs.
-By using marketing memes, not only do you increase the traffic on your social media accounts, but you also use an affordable way of promoting your brand’s narrative as part of your marketing strategy.
+Meme marketing means using memes to promote your brand and its beliefs.
+By using marketing memes, you increase the traffic on your social media accounts and use an affordable way of promoting your brand’s narrative as part of your marketing strategy.

 Of course, content marketing memes may prove themselves favorable for a brand’s social media strategy.
 But which are the benefits that support their effectiveness the most?